This list was updated on 6/22/2020 at 10:32 PM

 Yolo County Superior Court: The court is open with reduced calendars for essential functions.
 Criminal jury trials are expected to resume in July.
 Some jurors are being asked to report by Zoom.
 Visitors are required to wear face coverings.

 Yuba County Superior Court: The court reopened May 1 “with strict social distancing” requirements in place.
 Visitors receive health screenings at the door and must wear face coverings.

 The court on March 16 suspended in-person oral arguments until ”deemed prudent to resume normal measures.”
 Counsel are appearing by video or telephone.
 All oral argument sessions will be held in San Francisco.

 The chief justice on April 15 issued a second order for the appellate courts extending time periods in the Rules of Court by no more than 30 days.

 The First District court in San Francisco has cancelled all in-person oral arguments until further notice.
-Attorneys who choose to present oral arguments must do so by telephone.
+Attorneys who choose to present oral arguments must do so by video after June 17.
 The chief justice issued an emergency order for the court on March 18.
 The court issued a second implementation order on April 15.

 The Second District court in Los Angeles suspended all in-person oral arguments.
-Counsel must now appear by video or telephone.
+The court will be holding video oral arguments for the duration of the COVID-19 emergency.
 The chief justice issued an order giving the court up to 30 extra days to “do any act required or permitted under the California Rules of Court. ” The court’s April 15 implementation order is here.

 The Fourth District courts received an emergency order from the chief justice extending by up to 30 days “any act required or permitted under the California Rules of Court. ” In-court oral arguments have been suspended.
 Counsel who choose to present oral arguments must do so by telephone.
 The court issued an April 15 implementation order.